 While the watch is not terribly elegant, it doesn’t look terrible, too.
-Its LCD dial, although overflowing with data, is legible enough to easily get its main readings: the screen is divided into four main sections and, once you get used to them, everything gets really easy.
+Its LCD dial, although overflowing with data, is legible enough to easily get its main readings: the screen is divided into four main sections and, once you get used to them, everything gets easy.
 Its full auto LED backlighting with afterglow time adjustable within 1.5-3.0 seconds range also helps a great deal when visibility conditions are far from ideal.

 What I don’t like about this model is that Casio still uses SSD-style digits on the display.
-As companies like Garmin, Samsung, Polar and a number of other makers of “Smart Watches” show us, there are no technical difficulties in employing high-resolution graphics in data representation.
+As companies like Garmin, Samsung, Polar, and a number of other makers of “Smart Watches” show us, there are no technical difficulties in employing high-resolution graphics in data representation.

 Another not particularly awe-inspiring thing about the Casio G-Shock Rangeman GW-9400 is its bulk.

-Measuring 55.2 x 53.5 mm in width and height and whopping 18.2 mm in thickness, the watch is huge and may be extremely uncomfortable if you, say, wear a motorcycle jacket with warm gloves: it just won’t fit well in such a confined space and will be constant source of distraction.
-Well, at least the bulkiness of the thing is justified because the huge body made from soft material serves the same function as Styrofoam blocks put around your brand new TV when you first open the cardboard box: it protects the fragile electronic components from shocks and other undesirable effects.
+Measuring 55.2 x 53.5 mm in width and height and whopping 18.2 mm in thickness, the watch is huge and may be extremely uncomfortable if you, say, wear a motorcycle jacket with warm gloves: it just won’t fit well in such a confined space and will be a constant source of distraction.
+Well, at least the bulkiness is justified because the huge body made from soft material serves the same function as Styrofoam blocks put around your brand new TV when you first open the cardboard box: it protects the fragile electronic components from shocks and other undesirable effects.

-Build quality: 5/5
+Build Quality: 5/5

-Value for money: 4.5/5
+Value for Money: 4.5/5

-Casio G-Shock Rangeman GW-9400 watch specification
+Casio G-Shock Rangeman GW-9400 specification

 Power reserve: 23 months (Tough Solar technology with energy saving mode)

-Case material: Resin, metal inner shell
+Case and Bezel: Resin, metal inner shell

 Water resistance: 200 meters

-Case back: Stainless steel, engraved
+Back: Stainless steel, engraved